1913 Auckland Rugby League season: Round 2

+R Clark for Newton scored a remarkable 5 tries either on debut or a week after.
+He had joined the Newton side from the Ponsonby third grade team of a season prior.
+Brennan also scored a try from halfback and had come across from the Otahuhu juniors.

 Round 3

+For Eden Don Kenealy did not take the field as the result of "some little disagreement".
+It meant that the team was somewhat depleted and a decision was made to play two short spells.
+They ended up being soundly beaten 19-0 and would soon exit the competition for good.

 Round 4

-In the Ponsonby match with North Shore Harry Fricker was ordered off for striking an opponent.
+In the Ponsonby match with North Shore Harry Fricker was ordered off for striking at Alfred Jackson.
 The act was missed by the referee but seen by the line umpire.
 The match between Manukau and Eden was reported as a win to Manukau and a win to Eden in differing reports.

 Round 5

 Manukau defaulted their match to North Shore Albions.
-The later arrived in Onehunga to find that their opponents could not muster a team.
+The later arrived in Onehunga to find that their opponents could not muster a team with only Arthur Hardgrave and "three or four others" turning up.
 Jim Rukutai and other prominent players were said to be suffering from influenza.
 This was to be Manukau's last game in the senior grade for decades as they forfeited the following week along with Eden and dropped out of the senior competition.
 Rukutai was diagnosed with smallpox and was put into isolation in a Point Chevalier hospital.
 However it was soon after realised that he was actually suffering from a severe case of chicken pox and he made a full recovery soon after.
 Eden were to cease playing as a club a few seasons later and never returned.
+The New Zealand side was on tour in Australia so several sides were missing their international players.
+Frank McWhirter debuted for Ponsonby after having played for their 3rd grade side immediately prior.
+Charles Webb scored all Ponsonby's points through 2 goals from marks, a penalty, and a drop goal.
+George Cook's try for Newton provoked a huge response from the crowd after he raced away and leaped over the top of Ponsonby fullback, Montgomery to score under the posts.

 Round 6

 A somewhat unusual event occurred in the match between Ponsonby and North Shore when it was briefly suspended after a player from North Shore dropped his false teeth.
 He was inevitably subjected to some “good-natured banter from the crowd”.
+It was complained that the match at Victoria Park was kicked off at 3:30 and concluded in near darkness while it should also have been played in front of the stand as there were between 4 and 5 thousand spectators crammed around the sideline with the game needing to be stopped at times due to them encroaching on the field.
+The excuse by the authorities was that league damages the main field more than other sports.